gandlafbtc/proxnut/readme.md

  }

 const goto = () =>{
-    cashuGoto(1, 'localhost:3003/protected',()=>{alert('no nuts!')})
+    // cashuGoto will redirect to a new page, with cashu tokens attached as a query param cashuGoto(1, 'localhost:3003/protected',()=>{alert('no nuts!')})

 }
 const request = () => {
-    cashuRequest(1, 'localhost:3003/api/protected', successUnlock, ()=>{alert('no nuts!')});
+    // cashuRequest will redirect to a new page with the cashu token in the X-cashu header cashuRequest(1, 'localhost:3003/api/protected', successUnlock, ()=>{alert('no nuts!')});
 }
 </script>
 ```

 ## 🤝 Contributing